sayedulsayem/support-svg/readme.txt

 2. Activate the plugin through the ‘Plugins’ screen in WordPress
 3. Now go to media from WordPress dashboard and you can upload svg images.

-For a more detailed explanation, check out the following documentation.

 == Frequently Asked Questions ==
 = Will this plugin automatically work after activation? = Yes.
 You don't need to do anything else other than activating the plugin.